dkbalachandar/effective-java-notes/README.md

 Arrays are reified: Arrays know and enforce their element types at runtime.
 Generics are erasure: Enforce their type constrains only at compile time and discard (or erase) their element type information at runtime.
-Its always prefer to catch the error sooner than later so prefer Lists,
+Its always prefer to catch the error sooner than later so prefer Lists.

 #### Item 29: Favor Generic Types
 Generic types are safer and easier to use than types that require casts in client code.
 When you design new types, make sure that they can be used without such casts.